 Muscular endurance sports bring together retirees with similar interests for a short period.
 They inspire one another to learn from one another and form new friendships.
 Veterans who participate in endurance sports regularly are more social than those who do not exercise.
 Pushing themselves past physical limits makes them much more outgoing and friendly, and they form strong bonds.

 Endurance training boosts the immune system of seniors and all age groups by increasing the production of white blood cells and antibodies by producing more proteins.

 Training boosts the body’s insulin sensitivity, making it easier to prevent and control diabetes.
 Our bodies store glucose in our muscles, and rising muscle mass allows us to store more glucose.
 It will help your body maintain a healthy glucose level.

 Safety guidelines for elderly strength training

-Warm-up for ten minutes before the exercise program and cool down for at least ten minutes after that.
+Warm up for ten minutes before the exercise program and cool down for at least ten minutes afterward.

 The best endurance training can be walking, jogging, running, cycling, swimming, more so because you can go out and be more social at the same time.

 The training intensity is not so important as being regular.
 Self can decide the intensity of training and training period in consultation with a physician.